I Lived in a Car and a Tent to Pay Off Debt in San Francisco. Here’s Why It’s the Best Thing I Ever Did

 I gave away most of my stuff and put the rest in storage.
 It was one of the scariest things I’ve ever done.

-We laid down the seats, put down a futon, tinted the windows and we set.
-We parked in marinas and rest stops and in parking lots.
+We laid down the seats, put down a futon, tinted the windows and were set.
+We parked in marinas, rest stops, our storage unit parking lot, and sometimes at my work parking lot downtown, at KGO radio.
+Nobody I worked with ever knew I was sleeping in a car.

-We showered at the Bay Club in San Francisco.
+We showered at the Bay Club in San Francisco, a very nice gym with free coffee in the mornings and a cafe with WiFi.
 In the evenings, we entertained ourselves by playing music in our storage unit, which we’d set up as a jam space.

 On weekends, we’d backpack and hike in Lassen and Yosemite National Parks.
 With no laundry or cooking or cleaning, we had tons of free time on our hands.